thantthet/MUA-Web-Converter-Safari/PrivacyPolicy.md

 # Information Collection

-The app does collect any information from you.
+The app does not collect any information from you.